 Now, the interesting part is, Midas care did contact the media to state that the product is intended to clean rather than lighten.
 Of course, saying that in one or two articles that will be read by a very limited number of people, after securing the market for fairness seekers with an ad that was aired in prime time TV for millions to view, is very clever of Midas Care.

 In any case, I would advise caution when using ANY product that promises fairness in the genital area.
 The skin in this area is sensitive, and, added to that, the friction and closeness of thighs to each other causes more absorption of products which makes these products more likely to be irritating.
 Dark skin can be a result of friction, infection or insulin resistance seen in obesity.
 It is best to visit your dermatologist for proper diagnosis and management.

 Update Oct 14, 2012: Thank you Suhan, one of our readers, for providing a list of ingredients:

 Aqua, sodium lauryl ether sulphate, coco amidopropyl betaine, glycerin, fragrance, triethanolamine, aloe vera gel, carbopol, niacinamide,menthol,EDTA,methylchloroisothiazolinone, methyl isothiozolinone.

-From the looks of things, these ingredients are commonly found in many intimate washes, though I would be wary of a few that might not be a good idea to use in sensitive areas, especially the last 2 ingredients, as well as cocoamidopropyl betaine, which was named Allergen of the Year in 2004.
-As for the whitening claims, niacinamide seems to be the only ingredient that would work towards that goal, but as its position in the list suggests its concentration might not be high enough, I have my doubts that any whitening can be achieved.
+From the looks of things, these ingredients are commonly found in many intimate washes, though I would be wary of a few that might not be a good idea to use in sensitive areas, especially the last two ingredients, as well as cocoamidopropyl betaine, which was named Allergen of the Year in 2004.
+As for the whitening claims, niacinamide seems to be the only ingredient that would work towards that goal, but as its position in the list suggests, its concentration might not be high enough, so I have my doubts that any whitening can be achieved.
 The menthol and fragrance might provide that “freshness” feel.